franklinben23/Ruby-web-scraper/README.md

 ## Getting Started

-For this project, you can clone the repo, run "bundle install" then "ruby main.rb" on your terminal.
+For this project, you can clone the repo, run "bundle install" then "ruby /lib/main.rb" on your terminal.
+The program will ask you to select a profession or area of interest to kick off the search, input it via text, then hit enter and the results will be displayed on the terminal

 ## Author